 Muscle cells and the neuron cells that cause them to flex (contract) are especially reliant on steady potassium levels.
 Potassium ensures that electrical signals are not sent to the muscles too rapidly.
 Spasms and cramps can result from potassium deficiency because the muscles receive too many signals to contract and are not given enough time to relax.
 This can cause muscles to contract in a constant, painful, uncontrolled manner.

 Cardiac muscle is also sensitive to potassium deficiency.
-Although muscle cells in the heart respond much more slowly to electrical signals and are not susceptible to spasms, they will still contract more easily than normal when potassium is deficient.
+Although muscle cells in the heart respond much more slowly to electrical signals and are less susceptible to spasms, they will still contract more easily than normal when potassium is deficient.
 This can cause the heart to beat in an abnormal rhythm, a condition called arrhythmia.

-Easy Steps to Correct Potassium Deficiency Symptoms
+How to Improve Potassium Deficiency Symptoms